Introduction

 electrolytes and room temperature ionic liquid electrolytes (RTIL) based on the

-solvent used.
 Organic Electrolytes: Each component of

 organic electrolytes such as the redox couple, solvent, and additives affects